Didem Karagenç

-Didem Karagenç (born 16 October 1993) is a Turkish women's football defender currently playing in the First League for Beşiktaş with jersey number 3.
-She is a member of the Turkish national team.
+Didem Karagenç (born 16 October 1993)is a Turkish women's football manager and former professional footballer who is currently head coach of Turkish Women's Football Super League club Beşiktaş.
+She played as a defender.

-Private life
+Personal life

 Didem Karagenç was born in Ankara, Turkey, on 16 October 1993.
 She works as a teacher of physical education and sports in a school.

 Club career

 Didem Karagenç for Konak Belediyespor in the 2013–14 season.

 Didem Karagenç with Beşiktaş J.K. in the 2023–24 season.

 Karagenç received her license for Sakarya Yenikent Güneşspor on 27 October 2004, where she was until January 2007.
 During this time, no leagues were held in the country.
 With the reestablishment of the women's football leagues, she transferred to her hometown club Gazi Üniversitesispor.
 In the six seasons, she played for Gazi Üniversitesispor, she capped 70 times, scored a total of 32 goals, and enjoyed three league championships in 2006–07, 2007–08 and 2009–10.

 For the 2012–13 season, she signed for te İzmir-based club Konak Belediyespor.
 She became again champion in her first season with the team.

 She played with Konak Belediyespor at the 2013–14 UEFA Women's Champions League in the qualification round matches in August 2013 and in the knockout stage matches in October 2013.

 By October 2015, she transferred to the Istanbul-based team Beşiktaş J.K. to play in the Second League.
 At the end of the 2015–16 season, she enjoyed the league champion title and the promotion of her team to the First League.
 At the end of the 2018-19 First League season, she enjoyed the champion title of her team.
 She took part at the 2019–20 UEFA Women's Champions League - Group 9 matches.

 In the 2020-21 Turkcell Women's Football League season, she enjoyed the second champion title with her team.
 She played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds.